Contextual Explanation Networks: Analysis

 This result establishes an equivalence between the explanations generated by {\CEN} and those produced by {\LIME} post-hoc \emph{when approximating {\CEN}}.
 Note that when {\LIME} is applied to a model other than {\CEN}, equivalence between explanations is not guaranteed.
 Moreover, as we further show experimentally, certain conditions such as incomplete or noisy interpretable features may lead to {\LIME} producing inconsistent and erroneous explanations.
-The proof of the theorem is given in Appendix~\ref{proof:LIME-CEN}.